The Prize Winner of Defiance, Ohio: Critical reception

-The film received mixed reviews, garnering a 60% approval rating on film review aggregator Rotten Tomatoes, with an average score of 6.10/10, based on 84 reviews.
+The Prize Winner of Defiance, Ohio received mixed reviews, garnering a 59% approval rating on film review aggregator Rotten Tomatoes, with an average score of 6.10/10, based on 83 reviews.
 The site's consensus states: "Noteworthy for Julianne Moore's performance, Prize Winner is nonetheless a largely indistinct and tentative film that fails to convey the true power of its bittersweet tale."
 Metacritic reported a score of 58/100 (citing "mixed or average reviews"), based on reviews from 28 critics.

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half out of four stars, remarking that the movie "avoids obvious sentiment and predictable emotion, and shows this woman somehow holding it together year after year, entering goofy contests that, for her family, mean life and death".

 Home media

 The film was released on DVD on March 14, 2006, with DreamWorks taking distribution, instead of their independent banner, Go Fish Pictures, which had theatrical rights to this film.